 Captive insurance agents aren’t exactly employees of the insurance company they represent, they’re basically franchise owners.
 This is not a bad thing.
 It comes with some great perks for the agency owner.

 - Brand recognition because of the national company’s branding and marketing.

 - Professional training and a “performance track” built by the company to assist in agent success.

 - A single resource for claims and policy service.

-These are all great resources which a captive insurance agent can take for granted.
+These are all great benefits that a captive insurance agent can take for granted.